IMC-UAS-Krems/ADSII3ILV-WS23-24-Assignment-Public/README.md

 Required flow: the amount of flow **existing** from `s` is equals to `d`; conversely, the amount of flow **entering** into `t` is equals to `d`.

 ## Solution
 The minimum cost flow problem is usually solved using linear programming.
-However, your job is to implement two metaheuristic algorithms that solve this problem.
+However, your tasks is solve it using two metaheuristic algorithms.

 For both algorithms, the maximum execution budget is `100` iterations/epochs.